 Analyze any domain with a quick look at its domain data and the visibility trend past 12 months.
 Basically, you can monitor the traffic, visibility, keywords, new, lost, improved, and declined keywords for the queried domain.

-If you’re wondering about how to get access to the Serpstat plugin then follow the below steps.
+If you’re wondering how to get access to the Serpstat plugin, follow the steps below.